LorenzoCazzaro/verifiable-boosted-tree-ensembles/README.md

 Example: `./silva/src/silva ../datasets/mnist26/models/gbdt/<model_name> ../datasets/mnist26/dataset/test_set_normalized.csv --perturbation l_inf 0.01 --index-of-instance -1 --voting softargmax` (run it in the <em>src/verification/silva</em> folder).

-## Basic test

-After compiling all the tools, you can run this simple test to check that everything works fine:

-TBD

-## Generate experimental results

-TBD

-## Credits

-If you use this artifact in your work, please add a reference/citation to our paper.
-You can use the following BibTeX entry:

-TBD

 ## Support

 If you want to ask questions about the artifact and notify bugs, feel free to contact us by sending an email to lorenzo.cazzaro@unive.it.